 25×10% → 2,5 Find 10% of 25.

-Type your email here if you want to get notified when we finally polish and release Numi for Mac.
+Type your email here if you want to get notified on new Numi features and releases.